vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-intro.md

 For more information please check the [Callback API](doc:voice-rest-api-callback-api).
 The callback events that are used in phone to phone calls are the Incoming Call Event callback, the Answer Call Event callback and the Disconnect Call Event callback.
 You can also manage an ongoing call from your backend with the Manage Call API, which is part of the [Calling API](doc:voice-rest-api-calling-api).

 ## Conference calls

-The Sinch platform supports a variety of different ways of initiating a conference call and connecting participants.
+The Sinch dashboard supports a variety of different ways of initiating a conference call and connecting participants.

-### Calling in a conference from an app

 By using the Sinch Voice SDKs, you can allow your users to call in a conference from a mobile or web app.
 For more information please check the Voice SDKs documentation.